discernment, dedication, integrity

 I am a versatile and style-conscious editor-writer with deep experience in substantive editing and rewriting.
-I have executive experience in book and magazine publishing, marketing, and corporate communications.
+I have experience in book and magazine publishing, marketing, and corporate communications.
 My areas of special expertise are economics, government, international relations, languages, the arts, and higher education.
 Contact me!

 Since 2001 I have been a self-employed editor, writer, and translator for the World Bank and several other steady clients.